ElectricMaxxx/bepado-sdk/docs/rest_api.md

 - `order_created` is triggered when an order was created through bepado.
 It will be published to both parties (supplier and dealer) when they have a hook registered.
 The dealer can recieve multiple events for the same order when different suppliers took part in the transaction.

+- `order_status_updated` is triggered when either supplier or merchant update the status of the order.

+- `order_payment_status_updated` is triggered when information about the payment between merchant and supplier are updated.

 Endpoint: https://sn.bepado.de/sdk/hooks
 Method: POST/DELETE
 Payload:

-- `eventName` - Name of the event to register a hook url to
+- `eventName` - Name of the event to register a hook url to or list of events seperated by comma.
 - `url` - URL where to send the hook to.

 Example: